 To learn more about the Karisoke Research Center, click here.

-Each morning, Fossey Fund trackers locate their assigned gorilla group by finding where the gorillas built their night nests and then following the trail of crushed vegetation left behind as the group began moving in the morning.
+Each morning, Fossey Fund trackers locate their assigned gorilla group by finding where the gorillas built their night nests and then following the trail of crushed vegetation left behind as the group moved away in the morning.
 After finding the group and recording its location, our trackers locate each individual in the group and record information on general appearance and health, and any change in group composition due to births, deaths, immigration or emigration, in order to track the population dynamics.
 In addition, researchers collect detailed information on behavior for our long-term gorilla research database and specific studies.
-This type of detailed data collection is possible because the gorillas are accustomed to human presence — what scientists call “habituated.”
+This type of detailed data collection is possible because the gorillas are accustomed to human presence – what scientists call “habituated.”

 To see what we learn about gorillas from our monitoring, click here.

 In Rwanda, the Fossey Fund also has dedicated anti-poaching teams, which patrol specific sectors of the gorilla habitat to seek and guard against illegal activities in the forest, especially poacher activity, such as snares set to entrap animals.
-The snares are intended for antelopes and small game animals, but they can cause serious injury or death to gorillas, as well.
+The snares are intended for antelopes and small game animals, but they can cause serious injury or death to gorillas as well.
 Our anti-poaching teams also record other illegal activities in the forest, such as wood cutting or water collection.
 All such information is provided to park management and used to determine the best methods for protecting the forest.

-Monitoring and Protecting Grauer’s Gorillas in Congo
+Protecting Grauer’s Gorillas in Congo

 Unlike the mountain gorillas, most of the Grauer’s gorillas we work with in Congo have not been extensively protected or studied, except for a small number in one of the national parks operated by the Congolese wildlife authorities (ICCN).

-The Fossey Fund began helping to protect Grauer’s gorillas in Congo in 2001, by working with local communities to establish a series of community-managed forests.
+The Fossey Fund first began helping to protect Grauer’s gorillas in Congo in 2001, by working with local communities to establish a series of community-managed forests.
 We believed this was critically important because the majority of Grauer’s gorillas live outside of formally protected areas.
 However, due to their continued rapid decline, primarily from hunting, it became clear that these gorillas also required direct daily protection.

-The Fossey Fund is now monitoring and studying these Grauer’s gorillas daily, which provides critical protection as well as the data needed to develop effective conservation strategies.
+The Fossey Fund is now tracking and studying these Grauer’s gorillas daily, which provides critical protection as well as the data needed to develop effective conservation strategies.
 Our long-term goal is to double the number of Grauer’s gorillas receiving such protection over the next 3-5 years, which would cover about 10 percent of the entire remaining population.